dtischler95/peptideTransformer/README.md

 - [x] Move all parameters to fine_tune_config.yaml and change load_training_args function
 - [x] Implement Path to avoid annoying path problems
   - [ ] Research pathlib. can i do some more cool and convenient stuff?
+- [ ] Reseach python package how to.
+Do i really need to make a setup.py??
+Script still not easily runnable on cluster

 #### Data
 - [x] Think of better DataFolder Structure
   - [ ] is it good?

 #### Preprocessing
-- [ ] Make data_preprocessing Jupyter Notebook more beautiful
+- [x] Make data_preprocessing Jupyter Notebook more beautiful
+  - [ ] Flesh out get_overall_stats function with more graphs and stats. *binary task* [low prio]
 - [ ] Train_Data_viewer.py -> make sense of statistics
   - [ ] Add data to Train Dataset
+    - [x] Added Data to Masked LM.
+We now have roundabout ~4 Million non bioactive peptides and 40k Bioactive ones
+    - [ ] Add more Bioactive Peptides for binary classification
 - [x] Need datafile with and without filtered ambiguous sequences * Function now accepts bool
 - [x] Check for data leakage in Train Data
-- [ ] Change signature of get_overall_stats so that dfs are given as argument so i can use it in notebook
+- [x] Change signature of get_overall_stats so that dfs are given as argument so i can use it in notebook

 #### Training
 - [X] Implement ReduceLROnPlateau
 - [x] Implement MLM training
 - [ ] Train StarPep MLMBert
-  - [ ] Get more Peptide Data for Training
+  - [x] Get more Peptide Data for Training
-  - [ ] Does it make sense to successively increase masked tokens while training?
+  - [x] Does it make sense to successively increase masked tokens while training?
     - [ ] RESEARCH CURRICULUM LEARNING !!
 - [x] Refactor src Folder
 - [x] Look after max_length parameter